Price of Subscription in Invoices, Reports or Subscription Page Explained

 Let's consider the following scenario:

-- In January Customer purchased offer, quantity = 1.
+1. In January, Customer purchased a P1Y/Monthly subscription, quantity = 1.

-- In March reseller2customer markup was updated either via updating reseller2customer markup on subscription page in UI
+2. In March, Reseller2Customer markup was updated via changing the "Markup/discount from seller, %" on subscription page on UI

 Actual results in June:

-June Invoices shows the price with reseller2customer markup from March, and exchange rate from May (chargestartdate).
+June Invoice shows the Price with Reseller2Customer markup from March, and exchange rate from May (on ChargeStartDate).

-Subscription page in UI shows the price with reseller2customer markup from March, and exchange rate from June.
+Subscription page on UI shows the Price with Reseller2Customer markup from March, and exchange rate from June (on Today's date).

 Was this article helpful?